Rob Powell & Stephen Lucero

 Drupal 8 introduced a whole new methodology for caching: Cache tags and contexts.
 Using and maintaining these effectively will make your life easier and your clients love you.
 We will go over real life examples and show best practices to keep your caches up to date.

 Attendees should be comfortable with back-end development and/or theme-level development using render arrays.

 Topics to be Discussed

 Caching layers in Drupal

-Existing cache contexts and tags
+Existing and custom cache contexts and tags

 Maintaining cache data throughout rendering

 Using cache tags with proxies (Varnish, CDN, etc.)